New Resource: HCC Tearsheet 2025. Access Now!

 January 28, 2024

 2023 was a tumultuous year for the healthcare industry and 2024 promises to be no different.
 To better navigate the ups and downs ahead, it’s important to know what’s coming.
-Here are five major trends that have been emerging in the healthcare industry that will likely dominate the conversation in 2024.
+Here are five major trends in healthcare that have been emerging in the industry that will likely dominate the conversation in 2024.

 Trend #1: Artificial Intelligence Is Here to Stay…But Rules Are Coming